NIcosm7/Airline-Equity-Return-Forecasting/README.md

 The forecasting target is the forward 30-day return:

+## Forward 30-Day Return

+The forecasting target is the forward 30-day return:

 $$
 R_{t,t+30}
 =
 \frac{P_{t+30}}{P_t}
 -1
 $$

+This represents the percentage return of an airline stock over the next 30 trading days.

 This represents the percentage return of an airline stock over the next 30 trading days.